 Dr. Apol has published scholarly articles on historical children’s literature, the intersection between children’s literature and literary theory, the pedagogy of children’s literature (in elementary, secondary and university classrooms), and international children’s literature; she has also published articles on facilitating creative writing among children and adults.
 Her poetry has appeared in a number of literary journals and anthologies, and she regularly leads community workshops for writers of all ages and abilities.

 She is the co-author of a collection of William Stafford’s poetry for young readers (Learning to Live in the World: Earth Poems by William Stafford, Harcourt Brace Jovanovich, 1995, Winner of a Hungry Mind Books of Distinction Award).
-Her own poetry has been published in three full-length collections: Falling Into Grace (Dordt College Press, 1998), Crossing the Ladder of Sun (Michigan State University Press, 2004, Winner of the Oklahoma Book Award), and Requiem, Rwanda (Michigan State University Press, 2015), drawn from her work in Rwanda using writing to facilitate healing among survivors of the 1994 genocide.
-Her poems about Rwanda are translated into Kinyarwanda in her collection, Emwe N’imvura Irabyibuka (Even the Rain Remembers; Mudacumura Press, in press).
-She is currently completing a novel-in-poems for adolescents entitled, Tutsi, based on the story of one genocide survivor; and she has recently finished her fourth collection of poems: An Ear for the Flame.
+Her own poetry has been published in four full-length collections: Falling into Grace (Dordt College Press, 1998); Crossing the Ladder of Sun (Michigan State University Press, 2004; Winner, Oklahoma Book Award); Requiem, Rwanda (Michigan State University Press, 2015; finalist, Lascaux Poetry Prize), drawn from her work in Rwanda using writing to facilitate healing among survivors of the 1994 genocide; and Nothing but the Blood (Michigan State University Press, 2018).
+Her poems about Rwanda are translated into Kinyarwanda in her collection, Emwe N’imvura Irabyibuka (Even the Rain Remembers; Mudacumura Press, 2015).
+She is currently completing a novel-in-poems for adolescents entitled, Tutsi, based on the story of one genocide survivor; and a new collection of poems with the working title, Lullaby.